Post Updated on December 9, 2020

 How are you feeling that the year is practically over?
 Excited, overwhelmed, indifferent?
 Despite the rush of the holidays and madness to tie up loose ends before year-end, I’m a big believer that you can still ring in the new year with a sense of calm and preparedness in order to tackle new goals and big dreams.

-To avoid getting foggy brain (see above) and ensure you feel calm instead of overwhelmed during this hectic time, I’ve come up with 20 ways you can reset, reflect, and recharge so you can start the new year with a solid plan of attack.
+To ensure you feel calm instead of overwhelmed during this hectic time, I’ve come up with 20 ways you can reset, reflect, and recharge so you can start the new year with a solid plan of attack.

-So grab a notebook, your planner, and a cup of tea, and write down anything that comes to mind while you’re reading this post.
-Let’s get ready for an amazing year!
+Grab a notebook, your planner, and a cup of tea, and write down anything that comes to mind while you’re reading this post.

 Reset Your Buttons